West Hotel Sydney Review: Curio Collection by Hilton

 Pricing fluctuates significantly with demand – entry-level rooms start around $210 in quieter periods but can reach $1000+ during peak times like New Year’s Eve.
 Within the typical $210–320 range, rates align with Sydney hotel standards for this central location.

 The complimentary mini‑bar adds genuine value, as most hotels charge heavily for in‑room drinks and snacks.
-When you factor in the location, design and service quality, it represents fair value within Sydney’s boutique hotel sector at that lower end of that pricing range.
+In the $210-$320 range, it’s fair value for a boutique hotel this central.
+At the higher end of its pricing, less so.

 Who should book: This works particularly well for couples and business travellers seeking a stylish, central base.
 However, if you need extensive storage or rely on late-night room service, look elsewhere.